Requesting a Field and Court Permit

 When to Apply

 If you are a member of an organized league, you must request a field or court for any formal use.
 Otherwise, our fields and courts are available to the public for informal use (pickup games).
+Please use the field and court availability map to determine available and non-permitted time on any field for pickup games or general play.
 If you would like to reserve a field or court in advance at a specific time, you should make a request to ensure your uninterrupted use of the field.

 All athletic field and court users must adhere to the Guidelines for Use of Field and Court Space.